I was kindly invited to a complimentary tasting by Bar Reyna on King and chose to write a review. As always, all opinions are my own.

 If there’s anything you must absolutely try, it’s the shakshuka – probably the best I’ve ever had, and definitely the best in Toronto!

 Have you been to Reyna on King for brunch yet?
 Have you been to their other location, Bar Reyna?
-I’d love to know in the comments!
+Let me know on Twitter or Instagram!

 For more information, please visit Reyna on King’s website.